Sebastian-Zaragoza/IntelligTest-JWT/README.md

 # IntelligTest JWT Authentication System

-IntelligTest is a customized JWT authentication system built for a MERN-based educational web app.
+IntelligTest JWT is a customized JWT authentication system built for a MERN-based educational web app.
 This project includes a fully functional backend and frontend that implement user authentication, registration, email verification, password recovery, and secure token-based access control.

 ## 📁 Project Structure